Mike Wallace (racing driver): 2005–present

 Wallace led late in the 2011 Aaron's 312 but flipped in a multi-car accident.
 Wallace drove the car back to pit road and was credited with an eighteenth place finish.
 Near the end of the 2011 season, Wallace won the NCWTS Coca-Cola 250 at Talladega Superspeedway after being pushed by Ron Hornaday for the majority of the race.

-He attempted to qualify for the 2012 Daytona 500 in the No. 37 Ford, fielded by Max Q Motorsports and Rick Ware Racing, but failed to qualify for the race.
+Wallace attempted to qualify for the 2012 Daytona 500 in the No. 37 Ford, fielded by Max Q Motorsports and Rick Ware Racing, but failed to qualify for the race.

 Wallace drove for JD Motorsports in the Nationwide Series full-time during the 2013 season.

 In 2014, Wallace drove part-time for JGL Racing in the Nationwide Series.
 He also returned to Sprint Cup, driving for Identity Ventures Racing in several late-season Cup events, with a best finish of 26th.

 Wallace began 2015 driving for Premium Motorsports in the No. 66 Sprint Cup car.
 He began the season by finishing 36th in the Daytona 500, however, after failing to qualify for the next two races he was released.
 Wallace then had triple-bypass heart surgery in April, keeping him out of racing for the summer.

 Five years after his last NASCAR national series start, Wallace returned to the Xfinity Series in July 2020 for the Pennzoil 150 on the Indianapolis Motor Speedway road course, racing for JD Motorsports.
 After starting fourteenth, his momentum was hindered at the start of the final stage when he stopped to avoid a spinning Brett Moffitt; Wallace finished 24th.
 He returned to JD at Road America and the Daytona road course in August.
 On September 10, Wallace was suspended indefinitely by NASCAR for violating the sport's behavioral policy over a social media post.
 NASCAR did not disclose what Wallace's social media post was the cause of his suspension.
 He filed two appeals; both of which were rejected by the National Motorsports Appeal Panel.
 He, alongside Josh Reaume, was reinstated on March 31, 2021.

 On January 2, 2025, it was announced that Wallace would return to NASCAR to attempt the 2025 Daytona 500 driving the No. 66 for MBM Motorsports.
 A few days later, NASCAR deemed Wallace ineligible to compete in the race due to his inactivity in major professional motorsports, with his last superspeedway race at the 2015 Daytona 500 and NASCAR-sanctioned event in 2020.
 He was replaced by Chandler Smith for the event, who failed to qualify.
+On October 4, 2025, he made his debut in the Grand National Super Series, racing the No. 66 car at Dominion Raceway racing alongside his daughter Chrissy.